 - A crossing is the only practical access to the landowner’s property.

 Farm Safety and Rail Crossings Webinar (June 17, 2021).
 This webinar is recommended for members who have private grade crossings that are affected by the Grade Crossings Regulations.
-About 10 minutes into the video, Guest Speaker Li-Lian Lui speaks to the differences between farm crossings and private crossings.
+About 10 minutes into the video, Guest Speaker Li-Lian Lui speaks to the differences between Section 102 and Section 103 crossings.